 It is important to remember that these “three legs of the stool” are all operating on different timelines with the “personal readiness” showing the greatest variability from team member to team member.

-ASSESS AND BUILD READINESS – Since the return to work will likely be an iterative process, it’s important to determine how the re-introduction of more employees in the office may impact current on-site teams as well as the overall operations.
+ASSESS AND BUILD READINESS – Since the return to the workplace will likely be an iterative process, it’s important to determine how the re-introduction of more employees in the office may impact current on-site teams as well as the overall operations.
 Key questions to address include:

-IMPLEMENT THE RETURN-TO-WORK PLAN – Maintaining the “personal readiness” perspective is paramount in successfully implementing a Return-to-Work Plan.
+IMPLEMENT THE RETURN-TO-WORKPLACE PLAN – Maintaining the “personal readiness” perspective is paramount in successfully implementing a Return-to-Workplace Plan.
 Implementing too quickly or in an “all or nothing” model is likely to alienate employees and vendors while limiting the organization’s ability to implement the operating model it has developed.

-MEASURE – A qualitative and quantitative measurement plan should allow you to monitor and appropriately dial-up or dial-down key aspects of the Return-to-Work Plan.
+MEASURE – A qualitative and quantitative measurement plan should allow you to monitor and appropriately dial-up or dial-down key aspects of the Return-to-Workplace Plan.
 Consider the following KPIs to monitor:

-In the end, a Return–to–Work Plan needs to focus simultaneously on the safety of the business, its employees, and the customers it serves.
+In the end, a Return–to–Workplace Plan needs to focus simultaneously on the safety of the business, its employees, and the customers it serves.
 Employees, shareholders, and customers have been accepting of the current state precipitated by the global COVID-19 pandemic.
-However, organizations should devise a well thought-out Return to Work Plan that optimally paces and sequences activity to avoid forced retreat to the remote model and associated negative impacts.
+However, organizations should devise a well thought-out Return-to-Workplace Plan that optimally paces and sequences activity to avoid forced retreat to the remote model and associated negative impacts.

-Contact us to find out how Vynamic can support the development of a streamlined Return-to-Work Plan and ultimately drive your key business objectives.
+Contact us to find out how Vynamic can support the development of a streamlined Return-to-Workplace Plan and ultimately drive your key business objectives.

-- World Economic Forum in Collaboration with Harvard Global Health Institute.
+World Economic Forum in Collaboration with Harvard Global Health Institute.
 “Outbreak Readiness and Business Impact – Protecting the Lives and Livelihoods across the Global Economy”.
 World Economic Forum white paper.
 January 2019.
 Pgs.
 6-7.
 Downloaded April 7, 2020.